Theanayne/handwritten-digits-recognizer-webapp/README.md

-# handwritten-digits-classifier-webapp
+# Hand written digits recognizer webapp
-handwritten digits classifier webapp
+Hand written digits recognizer webapp, trained on the MNIST dataset from Keras with the CNN model (Convolutional Neural Network) with JavaScript library tensorflow.js